upper waypoint

 The story of the Pet Cemetery starts long before it was even established.

-Rob Thompson: So right now, we’re in an area of the Presidio called Cavalry Bowl.
+Rob Thomson: So right now, we’re in an area of the Presidio called Cavalry Bowl.
 It’s an area that has a long history, over 100 years of animal management for the Army right around us right now are four cavalry stables that used to house up to 100 horses and mules.
 Because really, for most of the 19th and about half of the 20th century, the Army literally ran on horsepower.

 Ana De Almeida Amaral: And this area is where those animals lived.
 You see, the Presidio of that time — the 1800s and early 1900s — was very different from the calm, picturesque national park it is today.
 It was an active military base filled with barracks, offices and soldiers in training.
 And notably, most of the men that were stationed here were single.
 That’s because, prior to the 20th century, many men in lower ranks of the military were not allowed to marry.

-Rob Thompson: That really started to change after World War II, when the Army got bigger, but also started to bring more and more women and more and more families as the demographics of not just the Army but the country as a whole.
+Rob Thomson: That really started to change after World War II, when the Army got bigger, but also started to bring more and more women and more and more families as the demographics of not just the Army but the country as a whole.

 Ana De Almeida Amaral: Post WWII, the baby boom happened all over the country and also within the Presidio.
 And in a matter of years, the Presidio was no longer just the home of single men but to wives and children too.
 And in response, it was changing.

-Rob Thompson: We have buildings like a school being built here.
+Rob Thomson: We have buildings like a school being built here.
 There’s a theater, the bowling alley that a lot of people know.
 Those were all, you know, created by the Army in order to serve the families that lived here.

 Ana De Almeida Amaral: Once families started moving in, so did their pets.
 And so in 1952, Lieutenant Colonel Joseph Swing established the Presidio Pet Cemetery for service families to lay to rest their beloved pets.
 From the 1950s until the mid-’70s, families could pay a fee of $1 to Boy Scout Troop 70; the Boy Scouts would dig the grave and bury the pet.
 For the first 20 years of its existence, the pet cemetery was active and well taken care of by the Boy Scouts.